francis-njenga/login-form-frontend/README.md

 front end of login

 Hello there,
-this is material used for the firebase authentication video tutorial, watch the video to learn how to connect the form with firebase database
+This is material used for the firebase authentication video tutorial, watch the video to learn how to connect the form with firebase database